10 Most Hydrating Foods to Eat (Without Drinking Water)

 It’s important to note that guzzling water isn’t the only way to stay hydrated.
 These are the water-rich foods that can provide nutrients and be used in addition to water to make sure you are getting adequate fluids.

 Dehydration can make you feel sluggish and impact our body’s ability to run at an optimal level, even if you are just mildly low on fluids.
 “This slight level of dehydration can impact your mood, your memory, your attention, and your coordination as well as your energy level,” says Scott-MacLean.
 “You may also develop a headache and become grouchy.”
 (Here are other signs and symptoms of dehydration.)
 But there’s even more to it than that.
 She explains that, at the cellular level, cells start to shrink and blood becomes thicker, with the kidney beginning to hold onto water.
 There will be a decrease in urine production and body temperature struggles to regulate well.
 “Without water, the body doesn’t sweat so your body is not cooled down under exertion.
 This will trigger an increase in thirst.”
+(Don’t miss the surprising benefits of lime water for your health.)

 While drinking water is the best way to hydrate, there are water-rich foods that can also help supplement your fluid intake.